Skip to content

 • Recommended: 500MB (includes logs, backups, custom scripts)

-Before installing, run the system prerequisites check:
+Before installing, optionally run the prerequisites check:

 curl -L -o oradba_check.sh \